 Throughout the three five-year periods (or 15 years) of this study (from 1997 to 2014), sixteen (16) industries comprised the top employers of Southeast Texas, each employing more than 4,000 workers.
-Two (2) of these belong to the Public Sector - meaning they are composed of government-owned enterprises, whether at the local, state, or federal levels: Educational Services (NAICS 611), and Justice, Public Order, and Safety Activities (NAICS 922).
-Six (6) of the 16 total consistently served as top employers of the region (including the current period of this study, 2009-2014), while the others appeared so off and on, namely: (1) NAICS 324 (Petroleum and coal products manufacturing), (2) NAICS 541 (Professional and technical services), (3) NAICS 561 (Administrative and support services), (4) NAICS 621 (Ambulatory health care services), (5) NAICS 622 (Hospitals), and (6) NAICS 722 (Food services and drinking places).
+Two (2) of these belong to the Public Sector - meaning they are composed of government-owned enterprises, whether at the local, state, or federal levels: Educational Services (NAICS Code 611), and Public Order, Justice and Safety Activities (NAICS Code 922).
+Six (6) of the 16 total consistently served as top employers of the region (including the current period of this study, 2009-2014), while the others appeared so off and on, namely: (1) NAICS Code 324 (Coal and petroleum products manufacturing), (2) NAICS Code 541 (Professional and technical services), (3) NAICS Code 561 (Administrative and support services), (4) NAICS Code 621 (Ambulatory health care services), (5) NAICS Code 622 (Hospitals), and (6) NAICS Code 722 (Food services and drinking places).

 Unfortunately, top employers are not necessarily top expanding industries.
 Some are worst declining or job losing industries in 2009-2014.
-For example: Construction of buildings (NAICS 236) lost 4,270 jobs, Fabricated metal product manufacturing (NAICS 332) lost 791 jobs, Hospitals (NAICS 622) lost 783 jobs, and Administrative and support services (NAICS 561) lost 487 jobs.
+For example: Construction of buildings (NAICS Code 236) lost 4,270 jobs, Fabricated metal product manufacturing (NAICS Code 332) lost 791 jobs, Hospitals (NAICS Code 622) lost 783 jobs, and Administrative and support services (NAICS Code 561) lost 487 jobs.

 It follows also that not all top employers end up to be the engines of economic growth of the region.
-In fact, it was alarming to note that big job losers like Hospitals (NAICS 622) appear to lose comparative advantage in the region, as revealed in the shift-share analysis.
+In fact, it was alarming to note that big job losers like Hospitals (NAICS Code 622) appear to lose comparative advantage in the region, as revealed in the shift-share analysis.
 Further research is needed to look into this alarming trend.
 One can argue theoretically that if the loss of jobs (or layoffs) leads to an increase in labor productivity, the enterprises/industries affected ought to become more competitive - because an increase in labor productivity lowers per unit cost of production.
 But it looks like this is not exactly what is happening.
-Thus, micro-type or firm-level research seems to be called for in this regard.
+Thus, microtype or firm-level research seems to be called for in this regard.

 Expanding industries that have also been determined to be exporting industries are the engines of economic growth.
-Only six (6) of these types of industries were found in Southeast Texas in 2009-2014, namely: (1) NAICS 237 (Heavy and civil engineering construction), (2) NAICS 325 (Chemical manufacturing), (3) NAICS 811 (Repair and maintenance), (4) NAICS 488 (Support activities for transportation), (5) NAICS 333 (Machinery manufacturing), and (6) NAICS 213 (Support activities for mining).
+Only six (6) of these types of industries were found in Southeast Texas in 2009-2014, namely: (1) NAICS Code 237 (Civil and heavy engineering construction), (2) NAICS Code 325 (Chemical manufacturing), (3) NAICS Code 811 (Repair and maintenance), (4) NAICS Code 488 (Support activities for transportation), (5) NAICS Code 333 (Machinery manufacturing), and (6) NAICS Code 213 (Support activities for mining).
 During this period, when gas and oil prices were high and fracking technology has opened up vast amounts of economically-viable gas and oil reserves in Texas and elsewhere, it is easy to sense from the above list of industries that the Golden Triangle economy is still very much driven by energy, for which it has earned its reputation as "Energy Country" of the United States.

 Because this present study is now the third of a series of three five-year periods, we were able to piece together a table to show how the combinations of industries that constituted "the engine of economic growth of Southeast Texas" have changed over the fifteen-year (1997-2014) span of the study.
 A total of sixteen (16) industries were determined to be the engine of economic growth in Southeast Texas.
 All except one appeared off and on the radar, so to speak.
-This exception is an industry that consistently prevailed to be at the core of that engine: Heavy and civil engineering construction (NAICS 237).
+This exception is an industry that consistently prevailed to be at the core of that engine: Civil and heavy engineering construction (NAICS Code 237).
 Why that is remains to be researched and explained.